-Sail Manitoba promotes competitive and sailing for life through sport adcocay, leadership and program delivery.
+Sail Manitoba promotes competitive sailing, and sailing for life through sport advocacy, leadership and program delivery.

 Performance excellence and a vibrant recreational sailing community in Manitoba and Northwestern Ontario

 Our Core Values

 Community collaboration within other sport and sailing organiszations